h4ckyou/h4ckyou.github.io/posts/bof/posts/sandbox.md

 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/b7281477-6aa7-4d25-bb43-52a339f7cf0c)

 - For Open we need the `rax` register to be `0x02`, the `rdi` register to be the file name, the `rsi` to be the mode.
-- For Read we need the `rax` register to be `0x00`, the `rdi` register to be the file descriptor returned by `Open` , `rsi` register to be the file buffer where to store the open flag, `rdx` to be the size of the file buffer
+- For Read we need the `rax` register to be `0x00`, the `rdi` register to be the file descriptor returned by `Open` , `rsi` register to be the file buffer where to store the opened file, `rdx` to be the size of the file buffer
-- For Write we need the `rax` register to be `0x01`, the `rdi` register to be the file descriptor, the `rsi` register to be the buffer where the flag is stored in, `rdx` register to be the size to write out
+- For Write we need the `rax` register to be `0x01`, the `rdi` register to be the file descriptor, the `rsi` register to be the char buffer, `rdx` register to be the size to write out

 At this point the idea is clear but we need just few more things